4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

      * Repeat this process for every other type of panel component
 ![](img/faceplate_change_footprint.png)

+  6. Flip all the components, so that everything is on the front layer:
+     * Select all, then hit "F" and the "R" twice.

-  6. Create an outline in Edge.Cuts that matches the faceplate outline
+  7. Create an outline in Edge.Cuts that matches the faceplate outline
      * In Illustrator, measure the X and Y distance from the center of a component on the pcb (eg: a jack hole) to a corner of the panel.
      * Also measure the Width and Height of the panel (height is always 5.059" for eurorack)
      * In Kicad, use the X/Y distances to figure out where the corner of the panel should be, relative to the center of that same component hole.
-Keep in mind the board is probably flipped from the view you see in Illustrator.
-Also keep in mind Illustrator and Kicad use different directions for + and -.
+Keep in mind Illustrator and Kicad use different directions for + and -.
        * One way to do this, is to select everything in kicad and move it all so that the reference hole is at the origin (0,0).
        * Then draw a line for the bottom of the panel in the Edge.Cuts layer.
        * Edit line to enter in its X/Y values: